Ryuse/idle-reincarnator-modding/README.md

         Defeated boss in ancient_crypt with max_level 1

 Only 1 group must be fulfilled to unlock the item.

+💡 Note: Unlike the effects structure, the requirements structure is not nested in a 'content' field.

 ---
-Unlike the effects structure, the requirements structure is not nested in a 'content' field.

-## 📚 Need Examples?
+### 📚 Need Examples?
 Check out the `game_assets/` folder in your game installation for real content examples used by the base game.

 ---
+# 🚀 Publishing Your Mod

+When you're ready, upload your mod to the Steam Workshop via the in-game mod menu.
+Just open your mod in the popup and press the Upload button.

 Happy modding! 🚀